ANSANJAY/Mutex-and-Deadlock/13_Deadlock.md

 - Mutex is a property of a resource, not of a thread.
 - Resources have their unique mutex, often compared to a key that locks or unlocks the resource (locker).

-### Upcoming 🌈

-The next video will cover the conditions required for a deadlock situation to occur.

----

 ### Interview Questions About this Topic 🤔💡